-2.6.2 FDLE Security Requirement
+2.6.2 FDLE CJIS Security Requirement

-If the Selected Proposer's software application/program accesses, processes, and stores criminal justice information (CJI) or Personally Identifiable Information (PII), or the Selected Proposer requires physical or logical access to the MDPD's network which contains CJI or PII, the Solution and Selected Proposer must comply with all security policy requirements outlined in the Florida Department of Law Enforcement's (FDLE) Criminal Justice Information Systems (CJIS) Security Policy.
+Any Contract awarded to a private Proposer/vendor wherein a software application/program that accesses, processes, and stores criminal justice information (CJI) or Personally Identifiable Information (PII), or the selected private contractor/vendorProposer requires physical or logical access to the MDPD's network which contains CJI or PII, must comply with all security policy requirements outlined in the Florida Department of Law Enforcement's (FDLE) Criminal Justice Information Systems (CJIS) Security Policy.

-Additionally, the Selected Proposer, and any of its employees or subcontractors, that requires physical or logical access to the MDPD's network must review the attached FBI CJIS Security Addendum (Annex A), and sign the FBI's CJIS Security Addendum Certification upon completion of a fingerprint, criminal background check, proof of citizenship or authorization to be employed in the United States, and successful passing of the CJIS Security Awareness Test (Annex B), biennially.
+Additionally, the selected private Proposer Avendor, and any of its employees or subcontractors, that require physical or logical access to the MDPD's network must review the attached Federal Bureau of Investigation's (FBI) CJIS Security Addendum (Annex A), and sign the FBI's CJIS Security Addendum Certification (Annex B) upon completion of a state and national fingerprint-based record check, criminal background check, proof of citizenship or authorization to be employed in the United States, and successfully pass the CJIS Security Awareness Test (Annex B), biennially.